AndreiIgna/if-menu/readme.txt

 One of the most popular uses of the plugin is to show the "Register/Login" menu for non-logged-in users, and "Your account" for logged-in users.

 To enable this for "Register/Login" menu, follow these steps:
-1. Go to WordPress Admin on your website
-2. Go to Appearance -> Menus
+1. Go to WordPress Admin on your website -> Appearance -> Menus
-3. Expand the menu item for "Register" or "Login" page
+2. Expand the menu item for "Register" or "Login" page
-4. Enable the option "Enable visibility rules"
+3. Enable the option "Enable visibility rules"
-5. Choose the rule "Hide if user logged in"
+4. Choose the rule "Hide if user logged in"

 For showing the "Your account page", follow these steps:
 1. Go to WordPress Admin on your website -> Appearance -> Menus
-2. Expand the menu item for "Register" or "Login" page
+2. Expand the menu item for "Your account page" page
 3. Enable the option "Enable visibility rules"
 4. Choose the rule "Show if user logged in"